 Dual-Language Immersion (DLI) Program: A language acquisition program also referred to as Two-Way Immersion that provides language learning and academic instruction for native speakers of English and native speakers of another language with the goals of high academic achievement, first and second language proficiency, and cross-cultural understanding.
-This program begins in Transitional Kindergarten/Kindergarten (TK/K) and continues to sixth grade.
-This program is available at Santa Fe Elementary, West Putnam Elementary, and Pioneer Middle School.
-Any language acquisition program provided by the District shall be designed using evidence-based research and include both Designated and Integrated English Language Development, and be allocated sufficient resources by the District to be effectively implemented, including, but not limited to, certificated teachers with the appropriate authorizations, necessary instructional materials, pertinent professional development for the proposed program, and opportunities for parent and community engagement to support the proposed program goals.
-Any language acquisition program provided by the District shall also, within a reasonable period of time, lead to grade-level proficiency in English, and, when the program model includes instruction in another language, proficiency in that other language; and achievement of the state-adopted academic content standards in English, and, when the program model includes instruction in another language, achievement of the state-adopted academic content standards in that other language.
+This program begins in Transitional Kindergarten/Kindergarten (TK/K) and continues to eighth grade.
+This program is available at Santa Fe Elementary (K-5), West Putnam Elementary (K-5), and Pioneer Middle School (6-8).